 - The athlete warms up for 10 minutes

-- The athlete chalks the end of his/her finger tips
+- The athlete chalks the end of their fingertips

 - The athlete stands side onto the wall, keeping both feet remaining on the ground, reaches up as high as possible with one hand and marks the wall with the tips of the fingers (M1)

-- The athlete from a static position jumps as high as possible and marks the wall with the chalk on his fingers (M2)
+- From a static position, the athlete jumps as high as possible and marks the wall with the chalk on his fingers (M2).